Have you ever been part of a project that didn’t go as planned?

 Whereas this commercial development plan focuses on specific objectives and a detailed timeline:

-With those basics out of the way, let’s get into some tips for creating a project management plan that’s as engaging as it is professional.
+With those basics out of the way, let’s get into how to write a project management plan that’s as engaging as it is professional.

 Further Reading: If you’re looking to create a proposal, read our in-depth business proposal guide.
 Then try our job proposal templates or business proposal templates.

-5 things you need to know before creating a project management plan
+5 key tips for creating a project management plan

 Before diving into creating a project management plan, it is crucial to have a clear understanding of the project objectives and the expectations of stakeholders involved.